If possible, put this idea out of your head.

 - 1 How To Get Police Dash Cam Video

 - 2 Get Police Dash Cam Video: Final Thoughts

 How To Get Police Dash Cam Video

-Follow the advice below if you need to get your hands on video footage from a police dash cam.
+Follow the advice below if you need to get your hands on video footage from a police dash cam or body cam.
 The most important thing you need to do is familiarize yourself with the applicable law, or hire an attorney who knows it.

 Step 1: Speak With Your Attorney

 Before you go about reaching out to your local police department for dash cam footage, it’s best to speak with an attorney.